loader

 RCN Foundation Scholarships – range of educational and hardship grants provided to nursing students and professionals including the Olufunke Adeyeye Education Grant which supports nurses and midwives from ethnic minority backgrounds to further their professional studies.

-The Royal College of Nursing – this scholarship can be applied for those who have qualified nurse working in Wales or studying nursing in any university in Wales.
+The Royal College of Nursing – This scholarship can be applied to those who have qualified nurses working in Wales or studying nursing at any university in Wales.
 It awards 1000 pounds.

-University of Surrey Ted Adams Trust Scholarships for Student Nurses – it provides an amount of 3000 pounds for upto three years to students above age 25 years studying undergraduate or postgraduate nursing degree at the university.
+University of Surrey Ted Adams Trust Scholarships for Student Nurses – it provides an amount of 3000 pounds for up to three years to students above the age of 25 years studying an undergraduate or postgraduate nursing degree at the university.

 Other Related Masters Program Provide By Abroadvice